argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 In case self-signed BitBucket Server certificates, the following options can be usefully:
 * `insecure`: By default (false) - Skip checking the validity of the SCM's certificate - useful for self-signed TLS certificates.
-* `caConfigMapKeyRef`: Optional `ConfigMap` name and key containing the BitBucket server certificates to trust - useful for self-signed TLS certificates.
+* `caRef`: Optional `ConfigMap` name and key containing the BitBucket server certificates to trust - useful for self-signed TLS certificates.
 Possibly reference the ArgoCD CM holding the trusted certs.

 ## Bitbucket Cloud